Madaaa/Web/README.md

 Web
 ===
-A website made for the Web Technologies course.
-It was done in HTML5/CSS3 and Javascript.
+This is a game (Hangman) made in HTML5 and Javascript, using Canvas elements.